coolOrangeLabs/powerLoadPublic/CmdLets/doc/Import-FilesToDatabase.md

 ### -FileObject

-Dictates that you are passing in FileInfo objects
+Dictates that you are passin in FileInfo objects

 ```yaml
 Type: SwitchParameter